© 2026 New Hampshire Public Radio

 Advocates for school funding gathered outside the NH State House on on April 6, 2023.
 A new Republican-backed bill would limit the state's financial obligation for pubic education.

-Local taxpayers would cover the rest, such as transportation, school administration, and nurses.
-While the courts have said those are necessary to an adequate education, the bill’s prime sponsor, Rep. Bob Lynn, of Windham, sees them as "collateral costs” to be borne by local communities.
+While the courts have said those are necessary to an adequate education, the bill’s prime sponsor, Rep. Bob Lynn, of Windham, said they were "collateral costs” to be borne by local communities.

-A lawyer who sued the state over school funding, told lawmakers earlier this month that the legislation will lead to more litigation, not resolve three decades of legal disputes.
+But a lawyer who sued the state over school funding, told lawmakers earlier this month that the new law will lead to more litigation, not resolve decades of legal disputes.

 During a debate in the Senate Thursday, Sen. Keith Murphy, a Manchester Republican, said, “This bill is best construed as a polite invitation to the judicial branch to correct three decades of faulty school funding orders.”